-The student admitted to the Master of Science in Psychological Services program needs to familiarize himself or herself with and act in accordance by folloing board and professional organizations:
+The student admitted to the Master of Science in Psychological

+Services program needs to familiarize himself or herself with and act in accordance with the ethical standards required by the following board and professional organizations:

 - 1. American Psychological Association

 - 2. American Counseling Association

 - 3. National Board for Counselor Certification

 - 4. Association of Psychological Sciences

 - 5. Oklahoma State Board of Behavior Health